 Even if your property is completely flea-free, your dogs can become infested if fleas are brought onto the property.
-This can be via a new dog coming into the kennels, through straw-type bedding (often infested from rabbits that live in hay sheds), or from yours or the neighbour’s cat that has been off wandering and has picked up a few fleas on their travels.
+This can be via a new dog, through straw-type bedding (often infested from rabbits that live in hay sheds), or from yours or the neighbour’s cat that has been off wandering and has picked up a few fleas on their travels.
 Dogs, cats and rabbits all share the same fleas.
 Your dog may also pick up fleas when off your property.

 The flea simply jumps onto the dog as it goes past.
 Once on the dog, the flea will usually head towards the rear, often spending most of the time in the hair above the base of the tail.
 This is why the best place to look for fleas is in this area, or in the less hairy parts of the dog such as the belly area or inside the thighs.
 Seeing fleas with the naked eye can be hard as they don’t like light, so if you part the dog’s hair the fleas will scramble into the dark areas.

 Sometimes the only thing you will see is ‘flea-dirt’.
 This is simply the waste matter the flea passes out after digesting its meal.
 Flea dirt looks like normal grains of dark dirt in the coat, but if you wet it, it dissolves and turns a reddish colour.
 Similarly, if you are bathing the dog, and the water hits the flea dirt, it will turn into a reddish stain.
 If there is flea dirt, there are fleas, whether you can see them or not.

 What happens once the flea is on the dog?